schultek/dart_mappable/README.md

 Each method takes a dynamic value and returns an optionally modified value.

-> Tip: If the `beforeDecode` hook already returns an instance of the target type, the normal decoding logic is effectively skipped.
+> Tip: If the `beforeDecode` hook already returns an instance of the target type, the normal decoding logic is skipped.
 The same is true for the `beforeEncode` hook.
-> This gives you the possibility to effectively define custom mappers, especially on a field-by-field level.
+> This gives you the possibility to use different custom mappers on the same type, especially on a field-by-field level.

 A simple use-case for this would be to modify the input json before an object is decoded.
 In the example below, the player field can either be a full json object, or a single string.